TrellixVulnTeam/swahilipython_SCMU/Doc/library/profile.rst

    length 2, then you will get an especially fast version of the dispatch routine.

-   Be warned that you should calibrate the profiler class for the timer function that you choose (see :ref:`profile-calibration`).
+   Be warned that you should calibrate the profiler kundi for the timer function that you choose (see :ref:`profile-calibration`).
 For most machines, a timer that returns a lone integer value will provide the best results in terms of low overhead during profiling.  (:func:`os.times` is *pretty* bad, as it returns a tuple of floating point values).
-If you want to substitute a better timer in the cleanest fashion, derive a class and hardwire a replacement dispatch method that best handles your timer call, along with the appropriate calibration constant.
+If you want to substitute a better timer in the cleanest fashion, derive a kundi and hardwire a replacement dispatch method that best handles your timer call, along with the appropriate calibration constant.

 :class:`cProfile.Profile`
    ``your_time_func`` should return a single number.
-If it returns integers, you can also invoke the class constructor with a second argument specifying the real duration of one unit of time.
+If it returns integers, you can also invoke the kundi constructor with a second argument specifying the real duration of one unit of time.
 For example, if ``your_integer_time_func`` returns times measured in thousands of seconds, you would construct the :class:`Profile` instance as follows::

       pr = cProfile.Profile(your_integer_time_func, 0.001)

-   As the :class:`cProfile.Profile` class cannot be calibrated, custom timer functions should be used with care and should be as fast as possible.
+   As the :class:`cProfile.Profile` kundi cannot be calibrated, custom timer functions should be used with care and should be as fast as possible.
 For the best results with a custom timer, it might be necessary to hard-code it in the C source of the internal :mod:`_lsprof` module.